gmaldonado/ttosom-rest-service/README.md

 ```
 **Response**

-Here we have 3 instances to be classified (without label).
+In this dataset we had 3 instances to be classified and here is the classification.

 ```json
 {